 - countries with large populations of expatriates now residing in the LA region, significant trade relationships, or Sister Cities relationships in the LA region; or

-- countries which hope to send significant numbers of athletes to LA for the 2028 Summer Olympiad.
+- countries which hope to send significant numbers of athletes to LA for the 2028 Summer Games and Paralympic Games.

 ISCP grants are intended to support fees for solo artists, duos, or small ensembles to reimburse themselves for time, travel, food, and other expenses not covered by partners.
 During their approximate 3 to 4 days stay in Los Angeles, global artists will network, rehearse, and perform.
 Grants of $10,000 will support one performance (staged within a larger festival or series), and grants of $12,000 will support one performance (staged within a larger festival or series) followed by a “master class” wherein the visiting artist(s) will teach, train, or lecture about her/his/their craft and the larger context of her/his/their cultural heritage.